sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Retrieve the output
 ===================

-The output consists of the files included in the OutputSandbox.
+The output consists of the files included in the ``OutputSandbox`` statement.
 You can retrieve the job output once it is successfully completed, in other words the job status has changed from ``RUNNING`` to ``DONE``.
-The files in the OutputSandbox can be downloaded for approx. one week after the job finishes.
+The files in the output sandbox can be downloaded for approx. one week after the job finishes.

 .. note::
         You can choose the output directory with the ``--dir`` option.
 If you do not use this option then the output will be copied under the UI ``/scratch`` directory with a name based on the ID of the job.